pandikta/jwt-express-sql/readme.md

-Express API with JWT, Sequelize and other libraries This repository is a tutorial for building an API with Node.js, Express.js, Sequelize, and JWT authentication.
+# Express API with JWT and Sequelize
+This repository is a tutorial for building an API with Node.js, Express.js, Sequelize, and JWT authentication.
 This API can be used as a starting point for building your own application or as a learning resource to better understand how to create a Node.js-based API.

 Features